furkandemireleng/furkandemireleng/README.md

   🔭 I’m currently working on Oley.com

-🌱 I’m currently learning Web&Flutter
+🌱 I’m currently learning Backend

-👯 I’m looking to collaborate on Flutter
+👯 I’m looking to collaborate on Blockchain

-🤔 I’m looking for help with Flutter
+🤔 I’m looking for help with Python and JavaScript

 💬 Ask me about Fluter